diku-dk/futhark/README.md

 You will need GHC 7.8 to compile Futhark.

-Just run `cabal install` and executables by the names of `futhark`, ``futhark-c` and `futharki` will be installed in your Cabal bin directory, most likely $HOME/.cabal/bin.
+Just run `cabal install` and executables by the names of `futhark`, `futhark-c`, `futhark-opencl` and `futharki` will be installed in your Cabal bin directory, most likely $HOME/.cabal/bin.

 Otherwise, just run `cabal configure`, followed by `cabal build`, and the executable can be found in `dist/build/futhark/futhark`.